Download a free trial to find out which Altium software best suits your needs

 Most PCB design platforms force you to flip back-and-forth between multiple interfaces just to accomplish basic design tasks.
 As soon as you hit a design roadblock, you’ll find that the only solution requires climbing a paywall.
 In comparison, a unified design package gives you all the functionality you need in a single design interface.
 You’ll be able to start arranging your components, check against design rules, and managing data across your enterprise immediately.

 Designing PCBs has always required paying attention to important design rules.
 In the not-so-distant past, when data transfer speeds and frequencies were lower, and all your components could be surface mounted on one or two layers, design rules were not so numerous that they couldn’t be checked by an experienced designer rather quickly.

 Design rules are critical to ensuring that your device can provide its desired functionality and meet critical industry standards.
-Your PCB design software should be able to enforce component placement guidelines, routing constraints, and any other important rules throughout your design.
+Your PCB layout and design software should be able to enforce component placement guidelines, routing constraints, and any other important rules throughout your design.
 The best PCB design software enforces these rules at all stages of the design process.

 Editing design rules and constraints in Altium Designer

 Capturing your schematic as a PCB layout is simple when these tools are linked within a single environment.
 Your component symbols and footprints are easily accessed from an integrated components library.
 Everything you need to create your circuit diagram and associated layout is present in a single interface, enhancing your design productivity and ensuring your device meets your specifications.

 Once you move from your schematic to your layout, changes in one module synchronize easily with your other design module.
 A swapped component in your layout easily transfers to your schematic, and vice versa.
 Your design data also feeds into your simulation and analysis tools, and your PCB can be easily checked against design rules, allowing you to verify the functionality of your device.